cxdorn/commento-with-KaTeX/README.md

 ### Bugfixes

-Besides KaTeX support, a few further bugs have been fixed.
+Besides KaTeX support, a few further bugs have been fixed (at the time of forking).

 - Editing a comment, collapsing the comments, and opening it again, wrongly deleted the edits.
 - Editing the comment, saving the comment, editing it again, then canceling the second edit, led to the first edit wrongly being reversed.